Katamori/katamori.github.io/twitch/index.md

 * [DeviantART](https://www.deviantart.com/atis1)
 * [Instagram](https://www.instagram.com/atis0001/)

-As of January 2021, every art used in and around the livestreaming "ecosystem" was made by Atis1.
+As of July 2021, every art used in and around the livestreaming "ecosystem" was made by Atis1.

 ## Other links and sources